-The Siberian Husky German Shepherd mix is a large dog, with some potential for joint problems in the future.
+The Siberian Husky German Shepherd mix is a large dog.
+It also has some potential for joint problems in the future.

-It’s very important that they are not overfed, free feeding during puppyhood is not advised.
+It’s very important they are not overfed.
+Free feeding during puppyhood is not advised.

 Some larger dogs benefit from a slow feeder to help them pace themselves.

-German Shepherds and Huskies were both bred for outdoor work in all weathers, so they have lovely thick double coats to protect them from the elements.
+German Shepherds and Huskies were both bred for outdoor work in all weathers.
+So they have thick double coats to protect them from the elements.